MusicEase

-MusicEase is a proprietary WYSIWYG scorewriter created by Gary Rader and produced by MusicEase Software (formerly known as Grandmaster).
-It enables computers using Microsoft Windows and Mac OS X to produce musical notation and listen to them in MIDI.
+MusicEase is a WYSIWYG scorewriter created by Gary Rader and produced by MusicEase Software (formerly known as Grandmaster).
+It enables computers using Microsoft Windows and macOS to produce musical notation and listen to them in MIDI.

-Brief history
+History

-MusicEase was initially created under DOS using muLisp The first version appeared in 1987 and was completely controlled by the keyboard.
+MusicEase was initially created under MS-DOS using muLisp The first version appeared in 1987 and was completely controlled by the keyboard.
 In 1995, a Windows version was created using Allegro Common Lisp.
 Toolbars and mouse support were then added.
 During the ensuing years, additional functionality was added as new versions were produced.
 Around 2010 Mac and Windows versions were created using LispWorks.
-In 2020, version 10.0 was released.
+In February, 2024, the standard version of MusicEase was released free to the general public under Creative Commons license BY-NC-ND 4.0.

 Functionality

 MusicEase is both a music score editor and an automatic accompaniment generator.
 As a score editor, the user can create, edit, play and print high quality music notation.
 The user sees on the computer screen the musical score exactly as it will be printed out.
-As an automatic accompaniment creator/generator, it allows the user to quickly create accompaniment styles using the full range of notational functionality and to easily apply a style to a melody to add an accompaniment consisting of any number of general MIDI instruments including drums.
+As an automatic accompaniment creator/generator, it allows the user to quickly create accompaniment styles using the full range of notational functionality and to easily apply a style to a melody to add an accompaniment consisting of any number of general MIDI instruments, including drums.